 - Hand pump – tube-like appearance, which you pump with your arms

 A foot pump will usually come packaged with your inflatable boat, or buy one at basically any retailer.

-A temperature variance between the air in an inflatable boat and the water will cause the boat to lose pressure, since the air in the tubes contracts.
+A temperature variance between the air in an inflatable boat and the water will cause the boat to lose pressure, since the air contracts in the tubes.
 This can quickly become a safety hazard if you’re camping on an island somewhere, or out further from land or civilization.

-If you’re going on a longer trip with your inflatable boat, you absolutely need a high quality hand pump.
+If you’re going on a longer trip with your inflatable boat, you absolutely need a high-quality hand pump.
 Cheap pumps are not dependable.
-I’ve had 2 break in my hands.
+I have had 2 break in my hands.